|

 The meaning of EXHIBIT is to submit (something, such as a document) to a court or officer in course of proceedings; also : to present or offer officially or in legal form.

-EXHIBIT meaning: 1. to show something publicly: 2. an object that is shown to the public in a museum, etc.: 3. a….
+EXHIBIT definition: 1. to show something publicly: 2. an object that is shown to the public in a museum, etc.: 3. a….
 Learn more.

 Exhibit - definition of exhibit by The Free Dictionary